Autoscaler/autoscaler/autoscale-workload-rabbit/README.md

  - profiles: map of profile name to `RabbitWorkloadProfile` objects, which represent different scaling profiles for this implementation (see below).
   Note there *must* be a profile named "default"
- - memoryQueryRequestFrequency: The number of seconds that the service should wait between issuing requests to check rabbitmq's current memory consumption.
+ - resourceQueryRequestFrequency: The number of seconds that the service should wait between issuing requests to check rabbitmq's current memory and disk consumption.

 ## Usage